John Baptist Franz: Priesthood

-Franz was ordained a priest for the Diocese of Alton by Archbishop John J. Glennon on June 13, 1920.
+Franz was ordained a priest in Webster Groves, Missouri, for the Diocese of Alton by Archbishop John J. Glennon on June 13, 1920.
 From 1920 to 1927, as a member of the Granite City-based Diocesan Mission Band, he traveled around Central Illinois and Eastern Missouri to give missions and retreats.
 In 1926, he was assigned to establish a campaign fund for a cathedral complex in Springfield.

 Franz became administrator of St. Mary's Parish and superintendent of St. Isidore High School, both in Farmersville, Illinois, in 1927.
-From 1935 to 1951, he served as rector of the Cathedral of the Immaculate Conception in Springfield He was named a papal chamberlain in December 1941, and raised to the rank of domestic prelate in April 1945.
+From 1935 to 1951, he served as rector of the Cathedral of the Immaculate Conception in Springfield.
+The Vatican named Franz as a papal chamberlain in 1941 and a domestic prelate in 1945.

 Bishop of Dodge City

 On May 27, 1951, Franz was appointed the first bishop of the newly erected Diocese of Dodge City by Pope Pius XII.
-He received his episcopal consecration on August 29, 1951, from Cardinal Samuel Stritch, with Bishops Mark Carroll and William O'Connor serving as co-consecrators.
+He received his episcopal consecration at the Cathedral of the Immaculate Conception on August 29, 1951, from Cardinal Samuel Stritch, with Bishops Mark Carroll and William O'Connor serving as co-consecrators.

 Bishop of Peoria

-On August 8, 1959, Pope John XXIII appointed Franz as bishop of the Diocese of Peoria.
+On August 8, 1959, Pope John XXIII appointed Franz as bishop of Peoria.
 From 1962 to 1965, Franz attended the Second Vatican Council in Rome.
-In response to his implementation of the Council's reforms, some people expressed enthusiasm, while others caution to such rapid changes.
+In response to his implementation of the council's reforms, some people expressed enthusiasm, while others caution to such rapid changes.
 The political turmoil of the 1960s also added to his challenges, but he still managed to create 17 new grade schools, two new high schools, one Newman Centre, four new parishes, four missions, and elevate eight missions to parish status.

+Retirement and death

 On May 24, 1971, Pope Paul VI accepted Franz's resignation as bishop of Peoria.
-John Franz died in Peoria on July 3, 1992 at age 95.
+John Franz died in Peoria on July 3, 1992, at age 95.
 He is buried at St. Mary's Cemetery in Peoria.